BAMresearch/EU-energy-label-app/README.md

 Required Software:
 - Android Studio
 - Flutter SDK

-- Android Studio Plugin Flutter Intl
+## Recommendations
+- FVM to choose the correct Flutter Version

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.